santhoshtr/website/content/blog/2023-07-21-wiki-qa-exploration.md

 > Related reading: (a) [Hierarchical Navigable Small Worlds (HNSW)](https://www.pinecone.io/learn/series/faiss/hnsw/), (b) [What is Similarity Search?](https://archive.pinecone.io/learn/what-is-similarity-search/)

-We can retrieve mutliple contexts for the question.
+We can retrieve multiple contexts for the question.
 These contexts are paragraphs that are close the question.

 Now we got a few paragraphs that has the answer for the question.
 These paragraphs are already helpful for a reader to figure out the answer for the question.
 But let us try to paraphrase the answer from these contexts.
 For that articulation job, we use a large language model.